 Companies consider different factors when making a purchasing decision than individual customers.
 They care about price, efficiency, productivity, and return on investment.

 For B2C customers, there's more of an opportunity to make an emotional connection.
-Brands like Nike, Whole Foods, and Petco need to connect with each customer's wants, creating a story in their marketing and sales campaigns that's entertaining and educational.
+Brands like Nike, Whole Foods, and Petco attempt to connect with each customer's wants, creating a story in their marketing and sales campaigns that's entertaining and educational.

 Customer engagement